William Lightfoot Price: Thunderbird Lodge

 Price altered an existing barn into "Thunderbird Lodge" (1904).

-"Thunderbird Lodge," is the studio house of Charles and Alice Barber Stephens designed by Price.
+"Thunderbird Lodge", is the studio house of Charles and Alice Barber Stephens designed by Price.
 His idea of a modern home is one that fits the life its owners lived.
 He was very much against copying historical styles because not everyone lived like Roman emperors or French royalty.
 He thought beauty would come not from the architect's design but from the fitness of purpose, place, and materials.
 The most eloquent example of this ideal is found in Rose Valley's "Thunderbird Lodge".

 The structure grew from an existing stone bank barn.
 The second floor of the barn became a studio for Charles while the first was shaped into another for Alice.
 The name of the house derived from Charles Stephens's passionate interest in Native American artifacts.
 His collection eventually became the core of the University of Pennsylvania museum collection.
 The fireplace in the upstairs studio is said to have the form of a Thunderbird, a symbol that also appears on the studio exterior, this time made of Henry Mercer's Moravian tiles.

 Price described the house: "The old barn standing near the road was converted into first and second floor studios, the old timber roof being rebuilt for the upper studio, and large windows and fireplaces being built into the old walls.
 The house rambles off from the fireplace and off the studios and is connected to them by an octagonal stair hall.
 It is built in part of fieldstone so like that in the old barn that it is almost impossible to tell old work from new.
 The upper part is of warm gray plaster, and the roof of red tile.
 All of the detail is as simple and direct as possible, and the interior is finished in cypress stained to soft browns and grays and guilty of no finish other than wax or oil."

 Citing the way the house fit its site, the way the pergola helped integrate the building and gardens, the use of local materials, and the references to indigenous architecture, magazines compared it to the designs of Frank Lloyd Wright who was then just beginning to develop his signature Prairie School style.

 Thunderbird Lodge later became the home of the Olmsteds: Judge Allen and Mildred Scott Olmsted, both well-known social activists.
 He was instrumental in the founding of the American Civil Liberties Union, and she was a tireless proponent of the Women's International League for Peace and Freedom.
 Under the terms of Mildred Scott Olmsted's will, Thunderbird Lodge was donated to the Rose Valley Centennial Foundation in 2015 "to preserve it in perpetuity".

 Price's architectural drawings along with those of his brother Walter are at the Athenaeum of Philadelphia.

-Resort hotels

-Marlborough-Blenheim Hotel, Atlantic City, New Jersey; Price & McLanahan, architects (1905-06, demolished 1979).
-At the time of its construction, this was the largest reinforced-concrete building in the world.